j-thach000/ppp-stroustrup/REFERENCE.md

 2. Create notes to turn into anki cards for recitation
 3. [Drill] Complete drill
 4. [Terms] Add all terms to glossary file
-5. [Review] Answer any relevant review
+5. [Review] Answer any relevant review (refer to PPP-guide.pdf for author's answers)
 6. [Exercises] Complete any that have a solution from the author or look fun

 // Approach